bcgov/operational-utilities/cmd/readme.md

     C:\dvlp>cmd_template.cmd arg1 arg2 arg3 "/P:C:\Program Files"

 Remarks:
-1. Set the EffArg_Required to the number of mandatory arguments.
+1. Set [EffArg_Required] to the number of mandatory arguments.
-2. Set Max_Help_Items to the maximun items in the head sections.
+2. Set [Max_Help_Items] to the maximun items in the head sections.
+3. Set [Head_Sections] to include only sections you are using.
-3. Please replace head sections with your own notes.
+4. Please replace head sections with your own notes.

 References:
 - A thorough reference to Windows CMD commands can be found at: https://ss64.com/nt/